-This plan is intended to be a living document that guides District staff and board in their operations and helps ensure that policies, programs, services, and decisions are beneficial to people, wildlife, and the environment.
-It will be a useful document for those interested in our work to track and hold us accountable to our operations and actions.
+This plan is intended to be a living document that guides District staff and board in conducting our work and helps ensure that policies, programs, services, and decisions are beneficial to people, wildlife, and the environment.
+We hope that external audiences find this to be a useful document for tracking and holding us accountable in our behaviors, operations and actions.

-1 Appendix A includes a list of acronyms used in this plan.
+&lt;sup>1 Appendix A includes a list of acronyms used in this plan.

-2 Appendix C includes a list of current partners and their roles with the District.
+&lt;sup>2 Appendix C includes a list of current partners and their roles with the District.